attack-monkey/flat-code-guide/README.md

 - Reducing nested logic
 - Reducing the number of returns from functions

+Simple Flat is really a set of principles, and doesn't require any additional libraries.

 Advanced Flat also:

 - Uses Typescript which adds type-safety into your code!